sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

     <span class=blue markdown>![](./figs_05/filter_integrate_4.PNG)</span>

-7. If a narrow band filter is also inserted with center wavelength $1550~\text{nm}$ and spectral width below $1-2~nm$, then dark count rate can be approximated as just $N_{photons}[\lambda = 1550~\text{nm}]$ times the filter width.
+7. (7 pts)  If a narrow band filter is also inserted with center wavelength $1550~\text{nm}$ and spectral width below $1-2~nm$, then dark count rate can be approximated as just $N_{photons}[\lambda = 1550~\text{nm}]$ times the filter width.
 Show for this wavelength range you can simplify dark count rate further to a simple exponential function.
 If the laboratory air conditioner breaks, raising the lab temperature from 293 K to 300 K, how much higher is the dark count rate?

     <span class=blue markdown> **Answer:** </span>